defenseunicorns/uds-releaser/CONTRIBUTING.md

 To build the app, check out the [tasks](tasks.yaml) with `uds run --list-all`, find the appropriate build target for your system, and run it from the root of the repo (ex. `uds run build-cli-mac-apple`).
 This will create a binary in the `build` directory that you can use to test your changes (note that this binary is automatically used when running [E2E Tests](#running-tests).

-### Pre-Commit Hooks and Linting

-In this repo you can optionally use [pre-commit](https://pre-commit.com/) hooks for automated validation and linting, but if not CI will run these checks for you

 ### Testing

 We strive to test all changes made to UDS Releaser.
 If you're adding a new feature or fixing a bug, please add tests to cover the new functionality.
 Unit tests and E2E tests are both welcome, but we leave it up to the contributor to decide which is most appropriate for the change.
 Below are some guidelines for testing: